robjg/oddjob/README.txt

   are 'pushed' into it.
 - Add serialisation of services.
 - Document synthetic annotations in the Developer Guide.
+- Document conversions.
+Possibly include conversions in the Reference.

 Deferred to A Later Version
 ---------------------------